Panasonic FZ2500 vs LX10

 It is notable that the FZ2500 has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the FZ2500 and the LX10 are recent models that feature in their makers' current product line-up.
+Both the FZ2500 and the LX10 are recent models that are part of the current product line-up.
 The FZ2500 replaced the earlier Panasonic FZ1000, while the LX10 followed on from the Panasonic LX7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ2500 Manual (free pdf) or the online Panasonic LX10 Manual.

 So how do things add up?
 Is the Panasonic FZ2500 better than the Panasonic LX10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.